Kirsten West: Godmother of Southern Rock

 Kirsten’s hand was everywhere in Hittin’ the Note — in the editorial calendar, in the merchandise, in the words on the page.
 For twenty-three years, the magazine carried the ABB and Southern Rock story forward, even as the band itself spun through breakups and reunions.

-Publishing was another of Kirsten’s incarnations and became a well-deserved identity.
+Kirsten’s incarnation as Publisher became a well-deserved identity.
 She poured herself into the work the way others might pour themselves into performance or painting.
 Every issue meant late nights of editing, proofreading, wrangling with printers, and lugging stacks of magazines to the post office.
 It was often unglamorous, meticulous work, but it carried weight.

-Her steady editorial vision and ability to harness volunteers, contributors, and fans turned what could have been a flimsy newsletter into a publication of record.
+Her steady work ethic and Kirk’s ability to harness volunteers, contributors, and fans turned what could have been a flimsy newsletter into a publication of record.
 Hittin’ the Note documented the Brothers not as distant rock gods but as a living, breathing band whose story was still being written, and it gave Macon a voice that reminded the wider world: the music minted here still mattered.
+It’s later motto literally declared “…because music matters.”

 Hittin’ the Note’s legacy is twofold.
 First, it preserved the past in a way that became invaluable to scholars, journalists, and future fans — today, its back issues are cited alongside books, documentaries, and museum displays.
 Second, it modeled a new wave of music journalism: grassroots, community-driven, fiercely independent, but executed with professionalism and heart.

 Kirsten helped build a body of work that captured not only the ABB’s story, but her own as well.
-When the publication ended in December 2015, it wasn’t because Kirsten had stopped believing in it.
-By then, she and Kirk were shifting their energy to Gallery West, where their photographic and curatorial work would continue the preservation in a new form.
+When the publication ended in December 2015, Kirsten and Kirk were putting their energy into Gallery West, where their photographic and curatorial work would continue the preservation in a new form.

 Issues #1 through #21 of Hittin’ the Note are available to peruse in the ABB’s Special Collection at Macon’s Washington Memorial Library (as are issues of the Les Brers newsletter).
 Some articles are available for viewing and downloading on duaneallman.info, and copies also circulate among collectors on eBay and Etsy.